 Implementation of the Alert Program® has now been completed in four schools in the Pilbara region; South Hedland Primary School, Cassia Primary School, Yandeyarra Community School and Strelley Community School.
 A big thank you to all the schools and communities involved for their support.

-This year we welcomed Tracy McRae to the team!
+In 2017 we welcomed Tracy McRae to the team!
 Tracy is co- ordinating our Therapy and Support program in Hedland.
 Tracy previously provided support in implementing the Alert Program in the Kimberley.

 Emma Adams (Data and Statistics Manager) has been working with the team to commence analysis of the study data and the team is looking forward to presenting the study results in 2018